Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 _Tick tock, tick tock._

-## Thesis writing
+### Thesis writing

 Before I left for California, or any other place, I needed to do a couple other _small_ things first.
+I needed to write a thesis.
+Thesis writing is one of those things that varies widely among PhD programs.
+Some of my friends spent months on theirs.
+My philosophy on the task was shaped by a quote I heard from one of my interviewers:

 > Whenever you're writing, it's important to keep your audience in mind.
 In the cases of a thesis... that's no one.

-, dissertation prep
+Mauro completely agreed with the sentiment since it left more time for research.
+Oddly, my mental state kicked back into high gear, and some of the coolest pieces of data I found during grad school were found in the last few weeks before submitting my dissertation.
+My retrospective hypothesis is I knew I wouldn't have to do the leg work of getting the results out the door, so I simply had fun with it instead, which allowed me to focus more than I had in the previous semester.

+For two painful weeks, I pulled together all of my chapters (putting in legitimate effort into the intro, conclusion, and the new research chapter).
+I mucked through formatting, citations, and the like.
+Then I submitted.
+I was done.

+### Departmental Retreats

+Well, I was done with dissertation writing, which meant I had a single weekend to relax and enjoy our departmental retreat.
+Retreats were always one of my favorite times of the year.
+For me they consisted of:
+* Spending all day listening to fascinating science
+* Spending all night hanging out with friends
+* Winning things.
+I'm a sucker for some